 About five years ago, when I moved back to the city, I started buying The New York Times every Sunday.
 It was one of those urban luxuries.
 The articles went deeper than any other daily newspaper I’d read.
 The opinion pieces left me with things to think about.
 The travel section had me suddenly searching airfare rates to Ghana—alas, still lingering on my bucket list—and the Vows section, always seeming to include a wedding announcement from two men who met on OkCupid, made me continue to believe that love was possible.
 That’s a lot for one newspaper to accomplish, consistently, week after week.
 I heart Sundays.

-e, I dared to dream big.
+In time, I dared to dream big.
 What if I got published in The New York Times?
 A Sunday edition, no less.
 In my mind, it would be the highest honor in terms of daily or monthly media.
 I set my eye on “36 Hours,” a weekly feature focusing on what you can do on a short stay in a particular city.
 I considered the less frequent travel feature, “Five Places.”
 I brainstormed smaller travel snippets.
 On a different note, I thought about what I could contribute as a “Modern Love” essay.

 In early 2018, I submitted my first Modern Love essay.
 Hello, rejection.
 It stung a bit but it helped that a literary journal accepted and published the same essay.
 In early 2019, I came up with a new essay for Modern Love.
 Another rejection.
 I didn’t even bother to send it elsewhere.